Matthew Allan (baseball): Professional career

 Allan was drafted by the New York Mets in the third round with the 89th overall selection in the 2019 Major League Baseball draft.
 He was considered a top prospect for the draft, but fell due to his strong commitment to Florida.
 He signed for $2.5 million, the richest deal ever for a third round selection.
-He made his professional debut with the Rookie-level Gulf Coast League Mets before being promoted to the Brooklyn Cyclones of the Class A Short Season New York–Penn League.
+He made his professional debut with the Rookie-level Gulf Coast League Mets before being promoted to the Brooklyn Cyclones of the Low-A New York–Penn League.
 Over 10 1/3 innings between both teams, he went 1–0 with a 2.61 ERA and 14 strikeouts.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.

 On May 7, 2021, it was announced that Allan would require Tommy John surgery, causing him to miss the 2021 season.
 He underwent a cleanup procedure in January 2022, and missed the 2022 season as well.

 On February 4, 2023, it was announced that Allan had undergone UCL revision surgery in January, and would likely miss the 2023 season, his fourth consecutive season with no game action.

-He elected free agency on November 6, 2025.
+Allan returned to action in 2025 after missing the previous five seasons.
+In 11 appearances (nine starts) split between Brooklyn and the Single-A St. Lucie Mets, he compiled an 0-3 record and 3.60 ERA with 23 strikeouts over 20 innings of work.
+Allan elected free agency following the season on November 6, 2025.